MiracleDevs/Paradigm.CodeGen/README.md

 Self Contained Deploy (SCD)
 ---

-Bellow you can find portable version for all major OSs.
-Download the compiled version to streamline your code generation process.
-If you are planning to use codegen in several projects, adding the directory to your PATH could be a good idea.
+Bellow you can find portable versions for all major OSs.
+If you are planning to use codegen in several projects, we recommend to add the SCD folder to your PATH.

 | OS | Zip File |
 |-|-|